Soni Razdan

-Soni Mahesh Bhatt, born and known professionally as Soni Razdan, is a British actress and film director who works in Indian Hindi-language films.
-She had established herself as a leading actress of the 1980s and early 1990s and is part of the Bhatt family of Indian cinema.
+Soni Mahesh Bhatt, born and known professionally as Soni Razdan, is a British actress and film director who works in Hindi-language films.
+She is the wife of director Mahesh Bhatt and mother of actress Alia Bhatt.

+Part of the Bhatt family of Indian cinema.
 She made her acting debut as Rosemary in 36 Chowringhee Lane (1981).
-She also played roles in films such as Mandi, Trikal, Khamosh, and Saaransh where she earned a nomination for the Bengal Film Journalists' Association Award for Best Actress and Filmfare Award for Best Supporting Actress.
-She has also starred in OTT series including, The Verdict - State vs Nanavati, Out of Love, This Way Up, and Call My Agent: Bollywood.
+Her breakthrough came with drama film Saaransh (1984), earning a nomination for the Bengal Film Journalists' Association Award for Best Actress and Filmfare Award for Best Supporting Actress.
+Razdan's other notable works includes Mandi (1983), Trikal (1985), Khamosh (1985), Such a Long Journey (1998), Raazi (2018), and Yours Truly (2018).
+Razdan has also starred in many OTT series including, The Verdict - State vs Nanavati (2019), Out of Love (2019), This Way Up (2019), and Call My Agent: Bollywood (2021).

 Early life

-Soni Razdan grew up in Bombay, India.
-She is paternally of Kashmiri Pandit descent, and maternally of German descent.
+Razdan was born on 25 October 1956 in the Small Heath area of Birmingham, England to a British mother of German descent, Gertrude Hoelzer and an Indian father of Kashmiri Pandit descent, Narendra Nath Razdan.
+She grew up in Mumbai, India.